Poppy Harlow: Career

 Harlow also filled in for Richard Quest on CNN International.

-On December 28, 2015, Harlow passed out briefly while live on the air from the anchor desk.
-She soon reappeared on air and said she had gotten a little hot and was fine.
-She later tweeted from the hospital that she and her unborn daughter were well.

 Beginning on February 6, 2017, Harlow and Jim Sciutto took over as the new co-anchors of CNN Newsroom from 9 A.M. to 11 A.M. every morning due to Carol Costello's move to HLN.
+During this time, Harlow created and hosted CNN's Boss Files, a podcast exploring the journeys of business and global leaders.
+Boss Files released regular episodes through October 12, 2020.

+Harlow was selected as a Class of 2019 Henry Crown Fellow at the Aspen Institute.

 On September 15, 2022, it was announced that Harlow would co-anchor the new CNN revamped morning show with Don Lemon and Kaitlan Collins later in the year.
 She would also leave her 9 a.m. to 11 a.m.
 ET role on CNN Newsroom.
 On October 12, 2022, it was announced that the morning show would be named CNN This Morning.

 In April 2024, Harlow announced she was leaving CNN.
 She had been moved out of the anchor position for the morning show for Kasie Hunt and had discussions about other roles at the network before deciding to move on.
 She did not announce new professional plans at the time.
+On May 14, 2024 Harlow delivered the keynote speech for Columbia College’s Class Day.

+Following her departure from CNN, Harlow and her family moved to Paris.
+In 2025 she founded Day 2 Media and is based between Paris and New York City.